-Immigrants from Asia and Pacific Islands are a diverse collection of more than 130 ethnic groups from a geographic area that spans 16 million square miles.
+Immigrants from Asia and Pacific Islands are a diverse population of more than 130 ethnic groups from a geographic area that spans 16 million square miles.
 Their dreams and talents are as diverse as they are and, despite the challenges and discrimination they have faced, they have made extraordinary contributions to the United States.
-The Immigrant Learning Center has compiled just nine of their stories, including an Olympic athlete, an HIV/AIDS activist, a U.S. senator and an astronaut.
+The Immigrant Learning Center has compiled just 13 of their stories, including those of an Olympic athlete, an HIV/AIDS activist, a U.S. senator and an astronaut.

 Duke Kahanamoku, Olympic Athlete, 1890 – 1968

 Duke Kahanamoku was a five-time Olympic medal winner in swimming, but his greatest legacy was popularizing the sport of surfing.
 Kahanamoku became an American in an untraditional manner.
 He was born in Hawaii in 1890 and became a United States citizen when the island chain was annexed in 1900.

 Kahanamoku grew up surfing, a sport that was popular among indigenous Hawaiians but was not well-known in the continental United States.
 He entered the 1912 Olympics as a swimmer, winning a gold medal in the 100-meter freestyle and a silver in the 4×200-meter freestyle relay.
 At the 1920 Olympics he took gold in both events, and in 1924 he took silver in the 100-meter freestyle.